mondeja/hledger-fmt/CONTRIBUTING.md

 "New features", "Enhancements", "Bug fixes", "Breaking changes").

 Add the relevant links to the _CHANGELOG.md_ sections in Markdown reference links at the bottom of the file.
+Add section with link named [Unreleased] pointing to `vX.Y.Z..master`in the links at the bottom or [`vX.Y.Z`] and the date of today when creating releases pointing to `vX.Y.Z..vX.Y.Z`.

 ### Benchmarks